You just bought a property… Now What?

 Be sure you are paying those taxes, and your property manager has a solution to get those paid.

-In the end, it is our recommendation to hire one of the legally operating property management companies in the area.
+In the end, we recommend hiring one of the legally operating property management companies in the area.
 There are only a couple of us to choose from.
 Please verify that your property manager is registered with the Caja, Hacienda, and the Municipality.
 Without those certifications, they are not legally working in Costa Rica.

 If you need help with accounting or your tax filings, please feel free to contact us: